 2. Command Economic System

 In a command economic system, a large part of the economic system is controlled by a centralized power.
 For example, in the USSR most decisions were made by the central government.
 This type of economy was the core of the communist philosophy.

 Since the government is such a central feature of the economy, it is often involved in everything from planning to redistributing resources.
 A command economy is capable of creating a healthy supply of its resources, and it rewards its people with affordable prices.
-This capability also means that the government usually owns all the significant industries like utilities, aviation, and railroad.
+This capability also means that the government usually owns all the critical industries like utilities, aviation, and railroad.